 How Regular Volunteering Has Changed Our Kids

 So I set out on a journey of finding opportunities to take my daughter out of her small world and into the community to see what needs exist beyond her cushy existence.
 And now three years later, she and I have done all sorts of interesting, perspective-building volunteering.
-From bagging peppers at a food bank to sorting through old hotel bottles of shampoo to make homeless hygiene kits to planting garlic and potatoes for residents at an affordable housing apartment.
+From bagging peppers at a food bank to sorting through old hotel bottles of shampoo to make hygiene kits to planting garlic and potatoes for residents at an affordable housing apartment.
 We've done a lot and her worldview has greatly expanded.

 Now with her two younger brothers in tow, rushing out of the house for a mandated family outing to do good sees much less eye-rolling and is definitely free of meltdowns and fashion dramas!
-But, it took a couple years of ongoing dedication by this busy mom of three, to have my trio understand the blessings in their lives and the needs in someone else's life.
+But, it took a couple years of ongoing dedication by this busy mom of three, to have the trio understand the blessings in their lives and the needs in someone else's life.
 To have them develop the perspective that there is so much more beyond the every day world they know.
 And now it's time for me to share these experiences and pay it forward to other families.

 "It's not uncommon for volunteers to see their own lives in a different light..." ~ Good Deeds Day